The Proverbs 22:6 Child

 (c) Have manners outside school compound

-• Loitering at shopping malls, void decks and playgrounds in school uniform after school hours is prohibited, unless accompanied by parents/guardian.
+• Loitering at shopping malls, void decks and playgrounds in school uniform after school hours is prohibited, unless accompanied by parents/guardians.

 • Be well-behaved at all times in public places.